Roger Carmichael Robert Owen: Sudan

 Owen's administration in Mongalla was ruthless, often using what his superiors considered to be excessive force.
 This may have stemmed in part from his military background, in part from the endemic violence of the South Sudan after two decades of colonial activity.

 After Owen had been governor for almost ten years, Wingate described him as "not of that mentality which is altogether desirable, especially in the more remote districts".

 Later career

 Owen retired from his position as governor of Mongalla in 1918 and was given the sinecure position of governor of the Egyptian oases.

 Major Cecil Stephen Northcote succeeded him as Governor of Mongala.

 Owen was appointed an Officer of the Order of the British Empire (OBE) in 1919.

-He was mentioned in dispatches twice, held the 3rd Class of the Order of the Medjidseh and was a Grand Officer of the Order of the Nile.
+He was mentioned in dispatches twice, held the 3rd Class of the Order of the Medjidie and was a Grand Officer of the Order of the Nile.

 Owen died in Cairo on 1 August 1941.